tobihagemann/THLabel/README.md

 You can create THLabels programmatically, or create them in Interface Builder by dragging an ordinary UILabel into your view and setting its class to THLabel.

+## iOS 7 Compatibility

+The core drawing methods used in THLabel are deprecated in iOS 7.
+The new methods aren't quite as comprehensive as the old ones, that's why the former look & feel of THLabel's strokes are broken with iOS 7.
+Strokes aren't rounded anymore and probably not pixel-perfect.
+I used a trick with invisible strokes for consistent character glyph widths, which is not possible anymore as far as I know.
+Don't hesitate to report any issues, you can also contact me by E-Mail or Twitter.

 ## Properties

 ``` objective-c